"OUR MISSION IS TO SHOWCASE THE WONDERS OF THE PLANET & BEYOND WHILE EMPHASIZING THE NEED TO PROTECT THIS SPECIAL PLACE WE CALL HOME"

 All of our events, unless indicated, are open to the public and free to attend.
 Registration may be required.
 See our homepage for details and enter your email address below to subscribe to our mailing list.
 Find and follow us on Facebook, Instagram, and Pinterest.

 Email with a brief description of your skills and areas of interest.

 Kody Osborne has nearly a decade of experience as a leader in environmental education, wildlife rehabilitation and non-profit management.
-Best known for his 8 years of work as Lead Naturalist with the Sunriver Nature Center, Kody currently serves as VP of the Board of Directors at the Oregon Wildlife Rehabilitation Association and is a regular contributor to Bend Magazine, writing about hiking and nature viewing destinations.
+Best known for his 8 years of work as Lead Naturalist with the Sunriver Nature Center, Kody currently serves as VP of the Board of Directors at the Oregon Wildlife Rehabilitation Association and Think Wild Central Oregon, and is a regular contributor to Bend Magazine, writing about hiking and nature viewing destinations.

 Grant Tandy came to WGC from the Oregon Observatory in Sunriver.
 His love for astronomy began with his innate curiosity of the natural world, leading to a career in teaching public astronomy programs.
 He is a volunteer solar system ambassador for NASA's Jet Propulsion Laboratory and in this capacity, conducts programs for school groups and other visitors for both solar viewing and night sky viewing.
 He's our resident 'Sky Guy' that keeps the Hopservatory running.